alpacon

 Revoking login sessions

-If you delete a session, the session will be revoked and user will be logged out automatically.
+If you delete a session, the session will be revoked and user will be signed out automatically.

 Request: